April 28, 2025

 Idaho

 In Idaho, there are currently no labor laws requiring that employers provide paid or unpaid sick leave time to employees of any type.
-However, limited leave protection under the federal Family and Medical Leave Act may be accessible to eligible employees.
+However, limited leave protection under the Federal Family and Medical Leave Act may be accessible to eligible employees.

 For more information, contact the Idaho Department of Labor.